anamba/crew/README.md

 The idea would be that the creators alone can offer a paid cloud version, but anyone else can self-host this system for their own use (not reselling the service to other companies).
 There will be a migration path from self-hosted to cloud for organizations who outgrow their local install.
 Companies interested in selling a cloud service can inquire about custom licensing terms.

 ## Development

+Development is managed on [Linear](https://linear.app/crew).
+Syncs with Github issues in theory, haven't tested yet.

 To start your Phoenix server: